edge-ml/Arduino_BHY2/README.md

 **⚠️ IMPORTANT: YOUR ARDUINO IDE HAS TO BE AT LEAST AT VERSION 1.8.13 !**

-## Installe Firmware on Nicla Sense ME
+## Install Firmware on Nicla Sense ME
 1. Add the board-specific support files of the Nicla Sense Me by going to `Tools => Board: ... => Board Manager`.
 2. In the dialog, seach for "nicla" and install `Arduino Mbed OS Nicla Boards by Arduino` (this may take a while).
 Note: on Windows, make sure to confirm the dialog that requests to do changes on your PC that pops up during installation (otherwise drivers can not be installed successfully).